 Dr. Rob Slauch joined Pi Dental Center as a prosthodontist on July 22, 2019.
 Read this interview with Prosthodontist Dr. Rob Slauch to learn about him and to better understand his goals and philosophy.
+In this blog, we conduct an interview with our newest Prosthodontist.

 Tell us about yourself.